Skip to content

 What is Anchore?

-The Anchore Engine is an open-source project that provides a centralized service for inspection, analysis, and certification of container images.
-The Anchore Engine is provided as a Docker container image that can be run standalone or within an orchestration platform such as Kubernetes, Docker Swarm, Rancher, Amazon ECS, and other container orchestration platforms.
+Anchore Engine is an open-source project that provides a centralized service for the inspection, analysis, and certification of container images.
+It is available as a Docker container image that can be run standalone or within orchestration platforms such as Kubernetes, Docker Swarm, Rancher, Amazon ECS, and others.

 done